hacky1997/snapfix/README.md

 ### 30-second interaction loop

-1. Drag screenshot into SnapFix
+1. Drag the screenshot into SnapFix
 2. SnapFix OCRs + parses stack traces / error signatures
-3. It maps likely cause and suggests a fix
+3. It maps the likely cause and suggests a fix
 4. You apply, run tests, and iterate

 This is the wedge that matters: engineers already share screenshots in Slack, PRs, and issue trackers.
 SnapFix converts that dead artifact into an executable next step.